10 Solutions to Blue Screen of Death Error 0x000000c5

 If you encountered this issue on Windows 8 or under or Windows Server, the 0X000000C5 error might occur because of a software bug that results in producing the stop error thanks to the network adapter driver.

-Thankfully, Microsoft has already learned this issue and released a patch for this problem, which is called KB4012598.
-Some users confronted with this problem have confirmed that they succeeded in fixing the issue by installing the update via Microsoft Update.
+Thankfully, Microsoft has already learned about this issue and released a patch for this problem, which is called KB4012598.
+Some users confronted with this problem have confirmed that they fixed the issue by installing the update via Microsoft Update.

 To install the patch, use the following instructions:

 Step 1: Visit the Microsoft Update catalog and look for the version of the patch that is compatible with your OS.

 Step 2: Download and install the .msu file.